The Tortures and Torments

 Mention was earlier made of

 burning brands — which some mistakenly confuse with torches

 — in sundry Acts of the Blessed Martyrs, as of Saints Theophilus,

-Felix and Fortunatus, Pantaleon, Regina virgin
+Felix and Fortunatus, Pantaleon, Regina virgin and martyr, Theodore

-companions, and countless other holy martyrs.
+other holy martyrs.

 These brands or flambeaux belong — if representations of them carved

-in ancient marble to be seen in Rome are in fact accurate — to the same general class as torches, but were made
+in ancient marble to be seen in Rome are in fact accurate

-narrowed from the top or mouth to a
+way: first, certain vessels were narrowed from the top or mouth to a

 gradually more and more contracted shape, like a pyramid reversed or

 turned upside down.
 These vessels were either of earthenware, as is

-shown by some that are, from time to time, dug up in the ruins of Rome, or else of iron, as Columella states.
+shown by some that are, from time to time, dug up in the ruins of Rome,

-and tied together, and which like the vessels
+with little staves of wood squared and tied together, and which like

-with fuel which gave off fire and flame.
+and were then filled with fuel which gave off fire and flame.
 These

 staves, if we consider the uses to which these flambeaux were put, we

 must conceive of as being some five or six spans long, more or less.